 The details and action within Dutch genre painting lend themselves to developing writing skills.
 Some 17th century Dutch genre paintings reveal the nuances of reality while other stories illustrate power and wealth.
 Some catch a moment in the day, almost photographic.
 Within each of the paintings, politics, social classes intermingle to reveal a multilayered and sensuous story.

 Paintings became more commonplace across Dutch society.
 Once reserved for the wealthy or the church, the middle class also purchased landscapes, portraits, and genre paintings to hang in their homes.
 Genre paintings became popular between 1600-1650.
 They showed a broad sense of what Netherlands looked like and felt life from merry tavern scenes to quiet domestic interiors.
 Genre comes from the French and means type or variety.
 Today, it classifies types of paintings, such as landscapes or history paintings.
-Genre paintings depict moments from real life-taverns, domestic scenes, and occupations.

 In exploring this lesson, students will:

--The depictions of three distinct social classes within Dutch society and the distribution of visual wealth between them
+-Discover depictions of three distinct social classes within Dutch society and the distribution of visual wealth between them

 -A variety of 17th century jobs and occupations